Crystal Business Guide How to Start Wholesale and Resale

 A. Legal Compliance

-Ensure your business complies with local and international regulations:
+Make your business legally compliant with national and international laws:

-• Import Laws: Familiarize yourself with customs regulations if sourcing crystals internationally.
+• Import Laws: Familiarize yourself with customs laws in case your sources of your crystals are abroad.

 B. Financial Planning

-• Profit Margins: Set competitive yet profitable pricing, keeping in mind taxes, fees, and overhead costs.
+• Profit Margins: Set competitive but profitable pricing, including taxes, fee, and over heads.

-• Accounting Tools: Use platforms like QuickBooks to track revenue, expenses, and taxes.
+• Accounting Software: Utilize software such as QuickBooks to track revenue, expenses, and taxes

 Conclusion